Putney Bridge tube station

 Putney Bridge (/ˈpʌtni ˈbrɪdʒ/) is a London Underground station on the branch of the District line.
-It is between and stations and is in Zone 2.
+It is between and stations and is in London fare zone 2.
 The station is located in the south of Fulham, adjacent to Fulham High Street and New Kings Road (A308) and is a short distance from the north end of Putney Bridge from which it takes its name.